A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Results

 \subsection{Spectral Indices}

 We use \texttt{pyphot} by \citet{Fouesneau2022} (following the definition of \citet{WortheyAPJS1994, WortheyAPJS1997}) to measure the Lick/IDS indices.
-This work mainly focus on $\mathrm{Mg_b}$, which is most sensitive to the Magnesium abundance, and two iron-sensitive indices: Fe5270 and Fe5335.
+This work mainly focuses on $\mathrm{Mg_b}$, which is most sensitive to the Magnesium abundance, and two iron-sensitive indices: Fe5270 and Fe5335.
 Apart from these features, we also construct composite indices and following the formulation of \citet{Gonzalez1993}.
-The former serves as a proxy for total metallicity and has the advantage of being less sensitive to \alphafe.
+The former serves as a proxy for total metallicity and is less sensitive to \alphafe.
 The latter is a good empirical indicator of \alphafe{} \citep{ThomasMNRAS2003}.
 The errors associated with each index are estimated using the bootstrap method.
-This technique involves 1000 iterations of randomly sampling and stacking the available spectra, and the error is quantified as the standard deviation across these iterations.
+This technique involves 1000 iterations of randomly sampling the same number of galaxies (with repetitions) from the original sample and stacking the available spectra, and the error is quantified as the standard deviation across these iterations.

 Firstly, Figure \ref{fig:index_sigma} shows the radial profiles of five indices for the \hsig{} and \lsig{} sub-samples.
 We recall from the \ref{ssec:sample_split} section that the \hsig{} sample is defined as having higher \sigmacen{} but the same \mout as the \lsig{} sub-sample, which will result in a slightly smaller \re{} since they have more stellar mass in the center.
 While both sub-samples exhibit negative slopes for all five indices, there are some notable differences.
 In particular, the \hsig{} sub-sample consistently exhibits higher \mgb{} and lower Fe5335 across all radial bins.